hungrypc/data-structures-and-algorithms/chapters/4__problem_solving_patterns.md

 _creating a **window** which can either be an array or number from one position to another_

-depending on a certain condition, the window either incrases or closes (and a new window is created)
+depending on a certain condition, the window either increases or closes (and a new window is created)
 - useful for keeping track of a subset of data in an array/string/etc

 eg. write a function that accepts a string and finds the longest sequence of unique characters